decipher2k/Hermetics-Decoder/README.md

 DANGER: Don't use the content of this repository if you don't know what you are doing.<br>
         The results are mostly unsorted!
 They have been created with several different versions of the prompt.<br><br>

-To decipher the complete text in a whole and not chapterwise, a 2MB context window of the AI is required.<br>
+To decipher the complete text in a whole and not chapterwise, a 2MB context window of the AI (about 500.000 tokens) is required.<br>
 <br>
 Toned-down version.<br>
 If you are bored and don't know hat to do, you could for instance try to change the prompt so it uses 7 iterations in an inner loop and 3 iterations in an outer loop, applying the new insights about archetypes from the inner loop to the original text in each outer iteration.<br>